 If your aquarium water is cloudy, foamy or smelly then you need to take action to wash and clean it because if it is in this condition it will almost certainly bring about stress and disease to your fishes.

 This bacterium feeds on light, excess fish waste and uneaten fish food that builds up eventually to high levels of nitrates substrate that if left unchecked will probably cause stress and disease to your fish.

 This will then begin to remove the food source of the bacterium bloom.
 Once the aquarium is clear you can go back to changing a percentage of the water twice a week instead of every day and then weekly.

-Always Have Good Water In Your Aquarium.
+Reduce The Cloudy Look Always Have Good Water In Your Aquarium.

-Reduce Problems With Good Maintenance.
+Reduce Cloudy Problems With Good Maintenance.